Citizen Resilience & Support Portal

 Progressive disclosure: Keep screens visually calm by revealing details only when needed.

-AI-assisted form filling: Information is retrieved and auto-filled where applicable.
+Information is retrieved and auto-filled where applicable.

 Progress marker: A green check mark appears for sections that are fully completed